 Vintage logos have seen a surge in popularity in the past few years, with vintage-looking fonts also on the rise.
 These types of fonts work well for businesses like bespoke goods, craft stores, barbershops, and coffee shops, thanks to their detailed and nostalgic vibe.

-Due to their intricacy, vintage fonts are often paired with classic serif fonts to ensure readability while maintaining a consistent vintage look.
+Due to their intricacy, vintage fonts pair best with classic serif fonts to ensure readability while maintaining a consistent vintage look.

 In this pairing, we’ve used Rye as the heading font and Lora as the body copy font.
 See how well this combination works on this website banner for vintage typewriters.